 The school will not accept responsibility for the personal items of students, including electronic devices.
-Any personal items that the school judges to be unsafe or inappropriate for school will be confiscated by school leadership and held in the office until the parent can retrieve them.
+Items brought to school or a school sponsored event that the school judges to be unsafe or inappropriate for school will be confiscated and held in the office or remain in the possession of the school staff until the parent can retrieve them.